Wikia/react-common/docs/CONTRIBUTION.md

+## **[IMPORTANT]** Artifactory Setup
+This setup will work for both `yarn` and `npm`.
+If you run into issues consult [Artifactory NPM Docs](https://www.jfrog.com/confluence/display/RTF/Npm+Registry) first

+1. Verify you can login to [Artifactory Wikia](https://artifactory.wikia-inc.com/artifactory/webapp/#/home)
+2. Change wikia scoped packages to use artifactory
+    * `$> npm config set @wikia:registry https://artifactory.wikia-inc.com/artifactory/api/npm/wikia-npm/`
+3. Login
+    * `$> npm login --scope=@wikia`
+    * Use artifactory login and artifactory API key for password by going to "Edit Profile" in artifactory web ui

 ## General guidelines

-- ES6 React components with [`prop-types`](https://github.com/facebook/prop-types) saved in `.js` file.
+* ES6 React components with [`prop-types`](https://github.com/facebook/prop-types) saved in `.js` file.
-- Use function syntax if possible, use nesting and flat files.
+* Use function syntax if possible, use nesting and flat files.
-- 100% lint and coverage and no regressions
+* 100% lint and coverage and no regressions
-- use [Jest](https://facebook.github.io/jest/) as a general testing framework and for testing component's rendering
+* use [Jest](https://facebook.github.io/jest/) as a general testing framework and for testing component's rendering
-- use [Enzyme](https://github.com/airbnb/enzyme) for testing interactions
+* use [Enzyme](https://github.com/airbnb/enzyme) for testing interactions
-- use [Sinon](http://sinonjs.org/) for testing callbacks
+* use [Sinon](http://sinonjs.org/) for testing callbacks

 ## Step-by-step guide for components